 - The employee must care for a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition, or who needs preventative medical care;

-- In the event the College closes due to a public health emergency or the employee needs to care for a child whose school or child care provider closed due to a public health emergency.
+- In the event the University closes due to a public health emergency or the employee needs to care for a child whose school or child care provider closed due to a public health emergency.

 Under ESLL A “family member” is the employee’s child, spouse, domestic partner, parent, sibling, grandchild, or grandparent.
 A “family member” also includes the child or parent of the employee’s spouse, domestic partner or a member of the employee’s household.
 A “child” includes a biological child, adopted, foster child, legal ward or a person to whom the employee stands in loco parentis, regardless of age.